 Planning a Circle Tour of Lake Superior

-For a great vacation, follow the shores of Lake Superior.
+For a great vacation, follow the shores of the world's largest freshwater lake.

 © Beth Gauper